 Coach for a Confident Interview: Here’s How

 The interview is not well understood.
-Few job seekers, in my opinion, realize that they can enhance their interview skills without joining Toastmasters.
+Few job seekers, in my opinion, realize that they can enhance their interview skills and boost their confidence without joining Toastmasters.
 That level of accomplished public speaking is beyond most of us.
 Besides, it does not reflect the interview at all, which is a conversation, not a speech, and is best fluid, rather than composed and memorized.
 The good news is that clients can be coached to participate as an equal and enjoy a confident interview.

 This shift in mindset from that of the interview as an inquisition to the interview as a business meeting between equals will make a huge difference to your job seeking client’s interview delivery.